xun-project/UltraNote-RPC-PHP/README.md

 ## Docs

-Documentation of the Ultranote RPC API and more PHP examples for this package can be found at [https://wiki.ultranote.org/ultranote_coin_daemon.html](https://wiki.ultranote.org/ultranote_coin_daemon.html).
+Documentation of the Ultranote Infinity RPC API and more PHP examples for this package can be found at [https://wiki.ultranote.org/ultranote_coin_daemon.html](https://wiki.ultranote.org/ultranote_coin_daemon.html).

 ## License